Sigamani Ramamani: Plot

 Sigamani, a middle-class man, leaves his home and family since he is fed up of various pressures that daunt him here.
-His ever complaining wife, dominant mother, indifferent father, possessive sister, good-for-nothing brother-in-law and a daughter who is looking to get out of this mess in any way possible.
+He is running away from his ever complaining wife, dominant mother, indifferent father, possessive sister, good-for-nothing brother-in-law and a daughter who is looking to get out of this mess in any way possible.
 He blames women for all his problems.

 He runs away and takes a job that pays less than a watchman.
 His boss, played by Visu, takes interest in his predicament outraged at his premise for in the boss' life, women were everything.
-His mother sacrificed her life to save him, his sister sacrificed her youth to bring him up dying in the process, his wife sacrificed her marriage once she lost her legs in an accident leaving him so that he would marry again and his sister-in-law guiding and goading him to get married again.
+His mother sacrificed her life to save him, his sister sacrificed her youth to bring him up dying in the process, his wife sacrificed her marriage once she lost her legs in an accident leaving him so that he would marry again and his mother-in-law guiding and goading him to get married again.

 Visu gets his father a job and an income making him take over the family again thereby bringing his mother under control.
 He also gets a job for his brother-in-law far off to take his sister away from the equation.
 He also stops his daughter from running away with a son of a pimp and puts her in a good college and hostel.
 With all his problems solved, Sigamani invites him for lunch when Sigamani's wife, coincidentally, identifies Visu's wife thereby solving Visu's one problem, his hunt for his missing wife.

+He finds her and has lunch with his wife and his watchman.
+The movie concludes saying "he struggled to get her (sigamani s wife's family) together who were separated for 30 days but she brought him and his wife who were separated for 30 years without any hassle".